shadoath/dot_files/README.md

 * Functions --------- New terminals, Pull requests, YML/hosts s3 sync, tab-color, and IP binding.
   * Aliases
     * Capistrano ---- Deploying Rails.
-    * Git ----------- Short and sweet is the way to git.
-Also auto complete branch names.
     * Rails --------- ENV, custom ports, bake and more.
     * Solr ---------- Tell the sun what to do.